It’s the hottest day of the year and walking into Casa Do Franco feels almost surreal.

 The food took a little bit longer to come out than I wanted but the restaurant was packed out and of course everything was cooked fresh so I couldn’t complain really.

 The chicken was barbequeued to perfection.
 It was juicy and came off the bone really well.
 However I did think it was a tad…bland.
 I like lots of sauce so the little shot glass of sauce didn’t cut it for me and I had to ask for 5.
 Having drenched the chicken it was the best chicken I’ve had in a long time.
 A really really long time.

-And it is really, really nice barbecued chicken.
 The Batatas Fritas were standard hand cut fries, if I’m honest, they weren’t anything spectacular but I mean who doesn’t like chips.

 The Sweet Potato Feijoada – crispy artichoke, Mushroom, White beans and oregano croutons was ordered on a whim.
 This dish was pretty unusual to me but surprisingly nice.
 Extremely light starter that was yum but didn’t touch the sides since I was famished.
 Still good though.